Morriz/itsUP/README.md

 ### Managed proxy setup

-itsUP generates and manages `proxy/docker-compose.yml` that runs two proxies in series (tcp -> web), with only the first exposing ports, to be able to:
+itsUP generates and manages `proxy/docker-compose.yml` which operates traefik to be able to do all one wants from a routing solution:

-1. do TLS passthrough to existing endpoints (most people have secure Home Assistant setups already)
+1. Terminate TLS and forward tcp/udp traffic over an encrypted network to listening endpoints. ææ2.
+Passthrough TLS to endpoints (most people have secure Home Assistant setups already).
-2. terminate TLS and forward securely to managed endpoints over an encrypted `proxynet` docker network
+2. Open host ports if needed to choose a new port (openvpn service does exactly that)

 ### Managed service deployments & updates